-Even though you didn’t realize at the time that you were building the fence on your neighbor’s property, your possession of that area of land was still “hostile” within the meaning of the law, because your use infringed directly on his property rights.
+Even though you didn't realize at the time that you were building the fence on your neighbor's property, your possession of that area of land might still be considered "hostile" within the meaning of your state's law, because your use infringed directly on his property rights.
 In short, the element of hostility can be found even though the possession occurred inadvertently or by mistake.

-In other words, if your friend tells you that you can swim in his backyard pond whenever you like, and you do so for decades, you can’t succeed on an adverse possession claim.
-There’s no hostility, since you were given express permission.
+In other words, if your friend tells you that you can swim in his backyard pond whenever you like, and you do so for decades, while he never uses it at all, you can't succeed on an adverse possession claim.
+There's no hostility, since you were given express permission.

 In this spirit, many courts tend to reject adverse possession claims by family members, since it's presumed that family members would give permission to occupy parts of their property.
 Thus, if you live in your uncle's garage for the required statutory period, or build a shed on your mom's yard, courts will assume that your presence there was not hostile.